Bronchial tree and alveoli

 This study unit will help you to:

 Bronchial tree is the term used to describe the branching tubular structure conducting air between the trachea and the lungs.
 It comprises bronchi and bronchioles, which open into alveoli.
-Based on their size, function and histological structure, there are three types of bronchi including primary (main) bronchi, secondary (lobar) bronchi and tertiary (segmental) bronchi.
+Based on their size, function and histological structure, there are three types of bronchi including main (primary) bronchi, lobar (secondary) bronchi, segmental (tertiary) and intrasegmental bronchi.
+All bronchi have an outer layer containing variable amounts of irregularly placed cartilaginous plates.

 This video tutorial will provide you with an overview of the bronchi, bronchioles and alveoli.